rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-4-characteristic-element.md

 end
 ```

-Note that, provided the input parameter (css) does indeed represent an element
+Note that, provided the input CSS does indeed represent an element in CSS(h),
-in CSS(h), the result is undefined if the CSS is empty.
-Furthermore, if the
+the result is undefined if the CSS is empty.
+Furthermore, if the CSS has more
-CSS has more than one CE, the result is a random CE of the input CSS.
-That is,
+than one CE, the result is a random CE of the input CSS.
+That is because, even
-because, even though each CE is different to all other CEs in that CSS, a simple
+though each CE is distinct to all the other CEs in that CSS, a simple set of
-set of elements provides no means to retrieve a particular element (i.e. a CSS
+elements provides no means to retrieve a particular element (i.e. a CSS has no
-has no first/last CE, etc).
-And even if a simple set of values had such means,
+first/last CE, etc).
+And even if a simple set of values had such means, there
-there is no information available to tell which CE to return.
+is no information available to tell which specific CE to return.

 ```
 ce-of-set(s,h) begin